-Waterfront UTC is committed to a straightforward, open, fair and transparent admission arrangements.
-The school acts fully in accordance with the School Admissions Code (as revised February 2012), the School Admissions Appeals Code and admissions law as they apply to academies.
+Waterfront UTC is committed to straightforward, open, fair and transparent admission arrangements.
+The school acts fully in accordance with the School Admissions Code (September 2021), the School Admissions Appeals Code and admissions law as they apply to academies.

 These admissions arrangements support the wider ethos of Medway, as a hub of innovation and Waterfront UTC aspires to be the Year 9 - Year 13 establishment of choice for both pupils and employers across the region.

 In developing our admissions policy, we have looked to strike a balance between admitting Medway students as well as students from other districts whilst minimising the impact on any individual school.
 We have also ensured that no individual will be advantaged in gaining admission to the UTC by virtue of where they live.

 - The Waterfront UTC Admissions Process is managed by Waterfront UTC for places in Years 9 & 12.